lkruger27/NS_SOS_Formalization/README.md

-# Natural Semantics Formalization
+# Formalization of Natural and Structural Operational Semantics
-A formalization of Natural Semantics for the imperative programming language **While** following the theory and notation of Semantics with Applications: A formal introduction by Nielson and Nielson.
+A formalization of Natural and Structural Operational Semantics for the imperative programming language **While** following the theory and notation of Semantics with Applications: A formal introduction by Nielson and Nielson.

 [Semantics with Applications: A formal introduction](http://www.cs.ru.nl/~herman/onderwijs/semantics2019/wiley.pdf)